sandreza/sandreza.github.io/content/post/23-10-02-focus-on-fluids/index.md

 ---
 title: Focus on Fluids Highlighted Article
 date: 2023-10-02
+image:
+  focal_point: 'top'
 ---

-The paper [Statistical Nonlocality of Dynamically Coherent Structures] was recently highlighted in the Focus on Fluids article [Ineffective Diffusivity].
+The paper [Statistical Nonlocality of Dynamically Coherent Structures] was recently highlighted in the Focus on Fluids article [Ineffective Diffusivity]

 <!--more-->